Kiano Dyer

-Kiano Ramone Dyer (born 21 November 2006) is an English footballer who plays as a central midfielder for Eredivisie club Volendam, on loan from club Chelsea.
+Kiano Ramone Dyer (born 21 November 2006) is an English footballer who plays as a central midfielder for club Chesterfield, on loan from club Chelsea.

 Club career

 Born in Sutton Coldfield, Dyer started his career at West Bromwich Albion, before joining Chelsea in 2021.
 Dyer was promoted to U18 squad in 2022, he started training with the first team squad in 2023–24 season.

 On 12 December 2024, Dyer made his first team debut for Chelsea, coming on as a second-half substitute in their UEFA Conference League tie against Astana in Kazakhstan.

 On 3 September 2025, Dyer signed a five-year contract with Chelsea and joined Eredivise club Volendam on loan for a season.

+On 4 January 2026, Dyer was recalled from his loan at Volendam due to lack of matches played.

+On 2 September 2026, Dyer moved to EFL League Two club Chesterfield on a loan until the end of the season.

 International career

 Dyer has represented England at under-16 and under-17 level and was a member of the squad that finished fifth at the 2023 UEFA European Under-17 Championship.

 On 22 March 2024, Dyer made his England U18 debut during a 2–1 victory over Czech Republic in the U18 Super Cup at Pinatar Arena.

 On 7 September 2024, Dyer made his England U19 debut during a 1–1 draw away to Croatia.
 He was a member of England's squad at the 2025 UEFA European Under-19 Championship.

 On 10 October 2025, Dyer made his England U20 debut during a 1–0 defeat to Switzerland at St. George's Park.